Introduced in Samurai Warriors 3

-- Spared By Adaptation: Naotora usually did not outlive her son, and died in the same year as Nobunaga.
+- Spared by the Adaptation: The real-life Naotora died in the same year as Nobunaga.
 In the fourth game, she lives up until at least Sekigahara and taking some of her son's accomplishments, like attacking Shimazu Toyohisa...
 And unfortunately taking up her son's wound by Toyohisa's hands.
 The sparing can only extend so much.

 - However, if you follow through the Tokugawa route, it's implied that Naotora survived the whole ordeal (her attack on Toyohisa did not happen).

 - In the expansion, she leaves the rest of the clan works to her son.

 - Spell My Name with an "S": An odd Western case as some people wrongly spelled her name as Naotora Li (Because uppercase i and lowercase l are the same character and despite the fact that no one in the game pronounced it that way)

 - Statuesque Stunner: She's 175 cm tall (180 cm with the boots) (and rather self-conscious about it), making her the tallest female character of the cast.

 - Super Mode: One of the eight characters to receive a Deification mode in Warriors Orochi 4.
 Her form is based on Aphrodite, the Greek goddess of beauty which fits her because her bodacious body.
 Her Sacred Treasure is called Nectar which is actually a blue goblet that store the nectarnote and her deified Unique Magic shows her releasing the cup's contents which summons flowers and hearts while doing The Burlesque of Venus.